DeAndre Hopkins Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Recent Performances

-- Against the Browns last week, Hopkins was targeted four times and racked up 55 yards on three receptions while scoring two touchdowns.
+- In last week's outing against the Browns, Hopkins was targeted four times, totaling 55 yards on three receptions (averaging 18.3 yards per catch) while scoring two touchdowns.

-- Over his last three games, Hopkins has caught 13 passes on 20 targets for 209 yards and three touchdowns, averaging 69.7 yards per game.
+- Hopkins has caught 13 passes (on 20 targets) for 209 yards (69.7 per game) and three touchdowns over his last three games.

 Hopkins' Arizona Teammates